Simplicial energy and simplicial harmonic maps: Maps between surfaces and canonical triangulations

 \begin{enumerate} \item Some vertex is mapped to the image of the interior of an immersed edge of $\tau$,

 \item some edge of $\tau$ is collapsed to a point by $f_{0}$, or

 \item some triangle of $\tau$ is mapped to a geodesic segment, not a point. \end{enumerate}

 In case 1), there is a vertex $v$ and an immersed edge $e$ of $\tau$ with an interior point $w$ such that $f_{0}(w)$ equals $f_{0}(v)$.
-The proof of part 1) of Theorem \ref{1-vertextriangulation} provides a contradiction if no edge of $\tau$ incident to $v$ is mapped into $f_{0}(e)$.
+The proof of part 1) of Theorem \ref{1-vertextriangulation} provides a contradiction if no edge of $\tau$ incident to $v$ is mapped into $f_{0}(e)$ or to a point.
 See Figure~\ref{1vertex}.
-It follows that if case 1) occurs, we must also be in case 3).
+It follows that if case 1) occurs, we must also be in case 2) or case 3).

 In case 2), if an edge $e$ of $\tau$ is collapsed to a point by $f_{0}$, we define the subcomplex $K$ as we did just before Lemma \ref{manyedgescollapsed} .
 That lemma implies that there is a geodesic $\lambda$ such that if $\sigma$ is a triangle in the star of $K$ which does not lie in $K$, then $\sigma$ is $\lambda$--degenerate under $f_{0}$, but $\partial\sigma$ is not mapped to a point by $f_{0}$.
 Thus in all cases, there is a geodesic $\lambda$ in $F_{2}$ and a triangle $\sigma$ of $\tau$ such that $\partial\sigma$ is not collapsed to a point by $f_{0}$, and $\sigma$ is $\lambda$--degenerate under $f_{0}$.